Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Related work

 Furthermore, high probability bounds that are logarithmic in $1/\beta$ are also obtained under the same condition \citep[e.g., by][when their results are applied to the analysis of \eqref{Eq: SAA} or \eqref{Eq: SAA-ell2}]{feldman2018generalization,feldman2019high,bousquet2002stability,feldman2018generalization,klochkov2021stability}.
 Nonetheless, the uniform Lipschitz condition in \eqref{lipschitz global} can be overly critical for many applications of the SP; because $M$ is $\xi$-invariant, this quantity can be undesirably large and even unbounded under the more common conditions, such as \eqref{Lipschitz condition}, in the SAA literature.
 To see this, one may consider a simple stochastic linear program of $\min\{\E[\alpha^\top\xbf]:\,\xbf\in[-1,1]^d\}$, where $\alpha\in\R^d$ is some Gaussian random vector.
 While many applications can be subsumed by simple variations of this SP problem, it hardly satisfies \eqref{lipschitz global} for a finite $M$.
-In contrast, our results are based on more flexible conditions common to the SP literature.
+One may easily extend this linear program to identify typical SP problems where \eqref{lipschitz global} fails to apply.
+Indeed, a closer examination can reveal that \eqref{lipschitz global} is an arguably restrictive special case of \eqref{Lipschitz condition} when $M(\xi)$ in the latter is assumed with a bounded support set.
+In contrast, our results are based on more flexible conditions common to the SP literature and subsume the said stochastic linear programming problem.
+Moreover, our results do not assume a bounded support set for $M(\xi)$.

 Some recent works on SAA for high-dimensional SP study the implications of special problem structures in reducing the growth rate of the metric entropy terms w.r.t. their dependence on $d$.
 Along this direction, \cite{liu2022high,liu2019sample} and \cite{lee2023regularized} study the implications of sparsity and low-rankness. \cite{lam2022general} consider the influence of low Vapnik-Chervonenkis (VC) dimensions. \cite{bugg2021logarithmic} investigate the dimension-independent budget constraints.
 As is also discussed by \cite{oliveira2023sample}, when the feasible region is (representable by) a simplex, the generic chaining-based metric entropy exhibits a logarithmic growth rate with $d$.
 Nonetheless, to our knowledge, those results may not apply beyond the corresponding special structural assumptions.